 What qualifies for a Purple Heart?
 The Purple Heart Medal is well-known for being presented to service members who have been wounded or killed as a result of enemy action while serving in the U.S. military.
-However, the medal also has a history and unofficial tradition of being presented to those who have shown exceptional courage in battle and fidelity to their fellow service members.
+However, the medal also has a history and unofficial tradition of being presented to those who have shown exceptional courage in battle, as well as fidelity to their fellow service members.

 John F. Kennedy

-Before he was a Congressman or president of the United States, John F. Kennedy was a Naval reservist - and a Purple Heart recipient.
+Before he was a member of Congress or president of the United States, John F. Kennedy was a Naval reservist - and a Purple Heart recipient.
 As World War II broke out, a young Kennedy was inspired to fight for his country and enlisted in the Navy Reserves.
-He was soon deployed to the Pacific Theatre, where he commanded a patrol torpedo boat.
+He was soon deployed to the Pacific theatre, where he commanded a patrol torpedo boat.